-For the set of measurements identified in Section B.10.2, the overall maximum (EIRP{max}) and minimum (EIRP{min}) EIRP values shall be determined.
+For the set of measurements identified in section B.10.2, the overall maximum ($EIRP{max}$) and minimum ($EIRP{min}$) EIRP values shall be determined.

-A power loss factor (EIRP{LOSS}) shall be determined to correct for what the power output would be after the beacon had operated at minimum temperature for the manufacturer-declared minimum operating lifetime.
-The value of EIRP{LOSS} shall be entered in Table F.1 and also at Appendix B to Annex F. This value shall be subtracted from the results in Section B.10.3 and entered in Appendix B to Annex F and item 15 of Table F.1 as EIRP{max EOL} and EIRP{min EOL}.
+Power change factors (Δ{+EIRP} - for EIRP increase, and Δ{-EIRP} -for EIRP decrease)) shall be determined to correct for what the power output could be as the beacon had been operating at minimum temperature for the manufacturer-declared minimum operating lifetime, and through the operating temperature range.
+The values of Δ{+EIRP} and Δ{-EIRP} shall be entered in Table F.1 and also at Appendix B to Annex F. These values shall be calculated as follows: